ladyson1806/SerohijosLab-piQTL/README.md

-# Genetic landscape of in vivo protein-protein interactions in _S. cerevisiae_
+# Genetic landscape of an in vivo protein interactome

 ## __Université de Montréal (2021-2023)__